What Is The Inspiration for a Character in a Book?

 Egg Safety

 I remember dying eggs as a child and watching the changing colors.
 Another fun thing to do was an Easter Egg roll where hard-boiled eggs were painted and rolled down the kitchen floor.
-Not very food safe for sure!
+This was not food safe but fun to do.

 When working with eggs for a meal or for decorating, do not let them sit out at room temperature for more than two hours.